 States like to perpetuate themselves.
 A mess promotes more messiness.
 Cleanliness perpetuates more cleanliness.
 This is why trying to transform a space in phases and parts might be chronically unsuccessful.
 The science behind the controversial “broken windows theory”, which is a criminological theory that aimed to change crime rates by cleaning up graffiti, trash, and general cleanliness on the subways of America’s largest city argues that disorder gives license to more disorder.
 While the source of petty crime might be more slightly more complex than the presence of graffiti, keeping your bedroom clean might be more simple.

-Consider that a clean sweep of your area will likely perpetuate more cleanliness because misplaced items will look and feel disproportionately out of place whereas a shirt discarded on the floor of a messy bedroom almost seems appropriately placed.
+Consider that a clean sweep of your area or get help cleaning your room that will likely perpetuate more cleanliness because misplaced items will look and feel disproportionately out of place whereas a shirt discarded on the floor of a messy bedroom almost seems appropriately placed.

 To regain order, I recommend a scorched Earth approach.
 Good luck!